openbermuda/80days/posts/pycaribbean.rst

 Driving much of this are wonderful tools, in particular, Jupyter notebook, matplotlib, ipython and more.

-In short, the tools have reached the point when regardless of your discipline you can quickly learn just enough to quickly investigate ideas.
+In short, the tools have reached the point where regardless of your discipline you can quickly learn just enough to quickly investigate ideas.